-OPEN DOOR POLICY CYP maintains an open-door policy.
+OPEN DOOR POLICY CYP maintains an open door policy.
 Family members of children enrolled in a program are encouraged to visit, observe, and participate in any program in which their child is enrolled.
-Communication between families, teachers, and staff is vital to the wellbeing of your child.
+Communication between families, teachers, and staff is vital to the well-being of your child.

-PROGRAM RATIOS DoD mandated staff-to-child ratios are always maintained to provide adequate supervision and ensure expeditious evacuation of all children in the event of an emergency.
-The following staff/child ratios are always in effect for CDC, FCC, SAC and recreational programs:
+PROGRAM RATIOS DoD mandated staff-to-child ratios are maintained at all times in order to provide adequate supervision and ensure expeditious evacuation of all children in the event of an emergency.
+The following staff/child ratios are in effect at all times for CDC, FCC, SAC and recreational programs: